10 Ways You Abuse Your Eyeglasses Without Even Knowing

 You use your clothes to wipe the lenses

 A smudge on your glasses can be extremely irritating, but, unlike a scratch, it’s only temporary.
 The fibers in clothing can scratch your lenses or leave small pieces of lint that will annoy you even more, so consider grabbing the lens cloth you got from the optician instead.
 If that cloth has long been lost, grab a paper towel and some water, Kirsch says.
 The Wall Street Journal suggests running glasses under warm water, applying a small amount of dish soap and drying with a cotton cloth.

 You leave them on your windshield

 Thick plastic frames are a popular trend, but they may not stand the test of time as well as metal frames—especially in the heat.
 “Leaving your glasses on the dashboard of your car, especially if you have plastic frames, the heat through the windshield can make the glasses soften and they can get out of shape that way,” Kirsch says.
 Leaving them near other heat sources, such as radiators or the stove, probably isn’t a good idea either.
-Here are other items you should never leave in your car.

 You fold them and put them face down

 It may seem like a good idea to fold your glasses and put them on a flat surface, but this can actually end up scratching the lenses if they’re lens side down, Kirsch says.
 Storing them back in a case is always a safe bet, but if you must, it’s better to put your glasses down with the lenses facing up.